Aviafly biplane with parallel Cash Out and Trenball panels

 Straight answer

 Not rigged.
 Per-round SHA-256 commits and seed reveals let any player verify outcomes independently, and the transparent coefficient feed publishes every round's result in real time.
 The honest critique is not rigging, it is the 5% house edge (95% RTP), which is the lowest in our cohort on pure expected value.
-The game is mechanically honest; whether it is the best value among crash cabinets is a separate question with a clear answer: no, unless you specifically want Trenball.
+Aviafly is mechanically honest; whether it is the best value among crash cabinets is a separate question with a clear answer: no, unless you in particular want Trenball.

 • Per-round SHA-256 hash commit and seed reveal